rapid7/r7insight_node/README.md

 If you choose to set `withStack` to true, errors will include their stacktraces as an array (so that they are not painful to look at).
-Be sure to turn on "expand JSON" (meaning pretty print) in the options on logentries:
+Be sure to turn on "expand JSON" (meaning pretty print) in the options in the Insight Platform:

 ![stack trace as seen in logentries app][screen1]